cd-sigma/voting/solidity/README.md

 - `hasVoted`: Mapping to track whether an address has voted on a specific proposal.
 - `delegatees`: Mapping to track the delegatees of the respective delegators.
 - `delegators`: Mapping to track the delegators of the respective delegatees.

-### Events

-- `ProposalCreated(uint256 indexed proposalId, string name, string description, uint256 endTime)`: Emitted when a new proposal is created.
-- TODO: add more events

 ## Functions